yegamble/tryte-crypt-go/README.md

 `go run main.go`

 ##Endpoints
+To make this simple to use, I made 2 endpoints.
+I do not recommend using this on a website to generate seeds, only if you build offline and generate yourself.

 After running main.go, the server should start up at port 3000, allowing navigation to the server using http://127.0.0.1:3000 or localhost:3000.